 I have fond memories of holidaying by yon bonnie banks of Loch Lomond as a teenager.
 My days were spent hiking, canoeing and exploring the pretty villages dotted around the loch.
 I embraced the outdoor life – an indication of the fresh air loving grown up I’d one day become.
 Despite my early love affair with the loch, I haven’t spent a holiday there since my teens.
-That changed recently, when I returned to the loch to spend a weekend at one of Argyll Holidays fabulous lodges.
+That changed recently, when I returned to spend a weekend at one of Argyll Holidays fabulous lodges.

 The Teen is selective about the trips she joins us on these days.
 She’s only interested in breaks that offer maximum loafing potential.
 I wasn’t surprised when she eagerly agreed to forego a weekend of idling in Edinburgh for a hot tub lodge break by Loch Lomond.
 She missed a short break with us at Argyll Holidays, Drimsynie Estate Holiday Village earlier this year and after listening to us rave about it, wasn’t going to make the same mistake twice.